michalis0/BigScaleAnalytics/week3/readme.md

-# Week 3: Google BigQuery
+# SQL on the Cloud: Google BigQuery

 In this week, we will cover Google BigQuery more in depth and see how we can access it from an iPython notebook.